 But it seems this is a difficult lesson.
-It is a hundred and seventy-three years since Marx wrote this, and a hundred years since the Russian Revolution.
-Yet still we struggle with the same seductive folly of accelerating change, while leaving understanding further and further behind.
+It is a hundred and seventy-four years since Marx wrote this, and a hundred and one years since the Russian Revolution.
+Yet still we struggle with the same seductive folly of accelerating change, while leaving our human understanding further and further behind.

 The Soviet system did not understand the individual's need for autonomy, initiative and privacy.
-The current NHS regime - of neoliberal industrialisation - seems not to understand communities' need for individual vocation, meaning and relationships.

-The Soviet system became doomed by this blindness; hopefully our NHS can broaden its vision before similar catastrophe.
+The current NHS regime - that now captained by neoliberal industrialisation - seems not to understand communities' need for personal vocation, meaning and relationships.
+The Soviet system became doomed by this blindness; hopefully our NHS can broaden its human vision before similar catastrophe.